Gun culture in the United States: American militia culture

+African American gun culture

+A distinct and growing sub-culture of American gun culture has been developed and promoted by African Americans since at least the end of the American Civil War.
+From Frederick Douglass, DuBois, Ida B. Wells and Marcus Garvey, the American Civil Rights movement, and the Pan-African movement, an array of African American gun cultures and philosophies of violence and self-defense have proliferated in American life.

 Ownership levels

-"Americans made up 4 percent of the world's population but owned about 46 percent of the entire global stock of 857 million civilian firearms."
-U.S civilians own 393 million guns.
-American civilians own more guns "than those held by civilians in the other top 25 countries combined."
+According to statistics in the 2017 Small Arms Survey, "Americans made up 4 percent of the world's population but owned about 46 percent of the entire global stock of 857 million civilian firearms."
+U.S. civilians own 393 million guns.
+When compared to other countries in the Small Arms Survey, American civilians own more guns "than those held by civilians in the other top 25 countries combined."

-"American civilians own nearly 100 times as many firearms as the U.S. military and nearly 400 times as many as law enforcement."
-Americans bought more than 2 million guns in May 2018, more than twice the total number of arms possessed by law enforcement agencies in the United States combined.
-In April and May 2018, U.S. civilians bought 4.7 million guns, which is more than all the firearms stockpiled by the United States military.
-In 2017, Americans bought 25.2 million guns, which is 2.5 million more guns than possessed by every law enforcement agency in the world put together.
-Between 2012 and 2017, U.S. civilians bought 135 million guns, 2 million more guns than the combined stockpile of all the world's armed forces.
+In 2018 it was estimated that U.S. civilians own 393 million firearms, and that 40% to 42% of the households in the country have at least one gun.
+However, record gun sales followed in the following years.
+The U.S. has by far the highest estimated number of guns per capita in the world, at 120.5 guns for every 100 people.

+As per 2023 survey, 32% of Americans own at least one firearm.
+From 1994 to 2023, 28% gun ownership increased in America.
+In which women ownership increased by 13.6%, and Hispanics ownership increased by 33.3%.

 Although historically there have been significant differences in respect to gun ownership between different races and sexes, that gap may be closing.
 For example, women and ethnic minorities saw the sharpest rise of private gun ownership in the United States in 2020 and the ongoing ownership trends do not indicate any sign of abatement.

 Also, in 2020 and 2021 a sharp increase in gun ownership was seen due to the riots and pandemic during that time.
 Nearly half of the gun buyers appeared to be first-time owners.
 Over 2 million firearms were purchased during the pandemic alone.

+According to Gallup, in 2020, 32% of U.S. adults said they personally own a gun, while a larger percentage, 44%, report living in a gun household.